-Current Issues in Organizational Management LDR 775
+LDR 775 Current Issues in Organizational Management

-3 hours Students explore planned and unplanned ways organizations change from different theoretical perspectives.
+Students explore planned and unplanned ways organizations change from different theoretical perspectives.
 Knowledge of the different theoretical change perspectives is critical for those in leadership roles in contemporary organizations in order for them to facilitate healthy, effective ethical change in their settings.